-The first generation of interferometric GW detectors comprises six large-scale instruments in total (see Fig. 1).
+The first generation of interferometric GW detectors comprises five large-scale instruments in total (see Fig. 1).
 The US-based Laser Interferometer Gravitational-Wave Observatory (LIGO) [6] includes three kilometric-scale instruments located in Livingston, Louisiana (labelled L1) and Hanford, Washington (the latter hosting two interferometers in the same vacuum enclosure with labels H1 and H2).
 The French-Italian project Virgo [7] has one instrument of the same class located in Cascina near Pisa, Italy (labelled V1).
-This set of kilometer-scale instruments is complemented by a detector with more modest dimensions (several hundreds of meters): GEO [8], a German-British detector in operation near Hanover, Germany.
+This set of kilometer-scale instruments is complemented by a detector with more modest dimensions (several hundreds of meters): GEO [8] (labelled G1), a German-British detector in operation near Hanover, Germany.

 FIGURE 1.
 Geographic location of the current and future GW interferometric detectors.
-The future detector LIGO-India is still pending approval and its exact location is yet to be determined.
+This world map displays the location of the four sites of the first generation detectors (LIGO H and L, Virgo and GEO), and six sites of the second generation (complemented by LIGO I and KAGRA).
+The future detector LIGO India is still pending approval and its exact location is yet to be determined.
 Credits: [9]

 Despite major differences in the technologies in use, all those instruments measure gravitational waves through the same principle.
 They all sense the strain that a passing GW exerts on space-time by monitoring the differential length $\delta \ell$ of the optical path followed by two laser beams propagating along orthogonal directions over a distance L. This is performed by letting the two beams used for the measurement interfere similarly to the Michelson-Morley experiment.
 The interference is closely related to the difference in the phase accumulated by the two beams before they combine and hence to the difference in their optical paths.
 The measurement of the interference light power allows that of $\delta \ell$ with high accuracy.
-Measurement noises (mainly the thermal noise due to the Brownian agitation of the atoms constitutive of the optics and the shot noise due to the quantum nature of light) can be reduced to reach the level of $h \equiv \delta \ell / L \sim 10^{-21}$, where h is detector response, homogeneous to the a-dimensional GW amplitude.
-The best sensitivity is achieved in a frequency band ranging from ~ 100 Hz to 1 kHz approximately (see Fig. 2 - bottom).
+Measurement noises (mainly the thermal noise due to the Brownian agitation of the atoms constitutive of the optics and the shot noise due to the quantum nature of light) can be reduced to reach the level of $h \equiv \delta \ell / L \sim 10^{-21}$ , where h is detector response, homogeneous to the a-dimensional GW amplitude.
+The best sensitivity is achieved in a frequency band ranging from $\sim 100$ Hz to 1 kHz approximately (see Fig. 2 - bottom).

-The detector response is a linear mixture $h = F+ h+ + F\times h\times$ of the two GW polarizations h+ and h\times .
-The antenna pattern factors F+ and F\times characterize the way the wave polarizations couple to the detector.
+The detector response is a linear mixture $h = F+h+ + F\times h\times$ of the two GW polarizations $h+$ and $h\times$ .
+The antenna pattern factors $F+$ and $F\times$ characterize the way the wave polarizations couple to the detector.
 The coupling $\mathscr{F} = (F+^2 + F\times^2)^{1/2} \le 1$ is maximum for waves coming from the normal to the detector plane and is minimum (and exactly zero) for waves from the four "blind" directions associated to the two bisectors of the detector arms.
-GW detectors are non-directional instruments as $\mathscr{F} \gtrsim 1/2$ for more than half of the sky.
+GW detectors are non-directional instruments as